 Once we were done with the pizza and cake, the boys went on to the arcade.
 They probably spent more time in the arcade than playing laser tag, but they blew off any extra sugar-induced energy with all the games they played.

 The kids had a ton of fun, as did any parents that jumped into the arena.
 This party is super easy for parents to organize; you don’t have to do any prep or clean up.
 You just show up with your kid and his cronies and a cake.
 They also have a deal with a local pizza place so you order the pizzas and drinks beforehand (no outside food allowed aside from your own cake).

 Hosting the party at Q-Zar is not cheap.
 So it’s up to you whether the trade-off (no prep and clean up) is worth it.
-The fully-hosted party with two private games and all the pizza runs slightly more than $600.
+The fully-hosted party with two private games for 20 kids and all the pizza runs slightly more than $600.

 There’s an arcade.
 It was a good way to get rid of any extra money I had planned on “saving.”
-Like the party package, you can purchase different options for game tokens.
+Like the party package, you can purchase different options for game credit.